MathGrass/mathgrass-api/api/README.md

 - execute "build generateApi" from terminal in api root
 - launch with .env file (use IntelliJ SpringBoot Config and EnvFile Plugin)
 - for swager docs go to: http://localhost:8080/swagger-ui/
+- install postgres on host
+- connect to postgres and run "CREATE DATABASE mathgrass-db"